-Östermalms Saluhall is a beautiful and well preserved historical document of urban residents interest in good food and for more than 125 years it´s been a veritable oasis for gourmets and gastronomes.
+Östermalms Saluhall is a beautiful and well preserved historical document of urban residents interest in good food and for 130 years it´s been a veritable oasis for gourmets and gastronomes.
 Here is a brief summary of the years.

 Today we are amazed at how quickly new buildings are taking shape.
 However, Östermalms Saluhall, opened in 1888, was also built at a rate of knots.
 If we count from the date of foundation work which began on 1 June 1888, it took no more than six months to get the mighty building complete.
 But how did it all start? “Östermalms Saluhallar Limited” was formed in spring 1888.
 The idea was to build and lease food halls and other sales offices in Stockholm.
 For the construction of a large covered market in the neighborhood “Riddaren” (meaning The Knight) at Östermalmstorg, a million dollars was allocated while an architectural competition was announced.
 Full ten proposals were received but none of them appealed to the discerning building owners.
 Instead, two relatively young architects got the assignment.
 Isak Gustaf Clason and Kasper Salin drew inspiration from their scholarship during trips to North Germany, Italy and France in the mid 1880’s.
 They had seen many examples of exciting brick architecture, and especially in France, there were several monumental cast-iron structures of the advanced type that would become the backbone of the food halls brick cathedral.
 Most remarkable was of course the Eiffel Tower (opened 1886).